prof-rossetti/intro-to-python/units/unit-0.md

 ## Objectives

 Welcome to this Introductory Python course!
-In this unit, we'll prepare to start working with Python applications by installing all the requisite development tools.
+In this unit, we'll prepare to start working with Python applications by installing a few required development tools.

 ## Development Tools Overview

-Category | Recommended Tool(s) | Purpose
+Category | Recommended Tool | Purpose
 --- | --- | ---
 Text Editor | VS Code | For creating, reading, editing, and deleting files of Python code.
 Command-line | Mac Terminal or Windows Git Bash | For interfacing with the computer in programmatic ways (i.e. to install or execute software).
-Virtual Environment Manager | Anaconda (`conda`) | For installing different versions of the Python programming language.
+Virtual Environments | Anaconda (`conda`) | For installing different versions of the Python programming language.
-Programming Language Utility | Python (`python`) | For executing files of code written in the Python programming language.
+Programming Language | Python (`python`) | For executing files of code written in the Python programming language.
 Package Manager | Pip (`pip`)| For installing third-party packages written in the Python programming language.
-Version Control Utility | Git (`git`) | For incrementally saving different versions of software files, and interfacing with GitHub, which is a place to share software files online.
+Version Control | Git (`git`) | For incrementally saving different versions of software files, and interfacing with GitHub, which is a place to share software files online.
-Server Management Utility | Heroku (`heroku`) | For provisioning and managing remote servers on which to run software.
+Server Management | Heroku (`heroku`) | For provisioning and managing remote servers on which to run software.

 ## Development Environment Setup